-In order to achieve this, our behaviour policy applies to all areas of school life and should be followed by all members of staff, children and visitors.
+In order to achieve this, our behaviour policy applies to all areas of school life and should be followed by all members of staff, children, visitors and parents.
 It is consistency in our approach, and the use of modelling this approach at all times, that embeds this message for children.
 The behaviour blueprint must be adhered too.